-- What are recorded in an entry of a transposition table? - The position p. - ▶ Note: the position describes who the next player is. - Searching depth d. - Best value in this subtree. - ▶ Can be an exact value when the best value is found. - ▶ Maybe a value that causes a cutoff. - \rightarrow In a MAX node, it says at least v when a beta cut off occurred. - \rightarrow In a MIN node, it says at most v when an alpha cut off occurred. - Best move, or the move caused a cut off, for this position.
+- What are recorded in an entry of a transposition table? - The position p. - ▶ Note: the position also tells who the next player is. - Searched depth d. - Best value in this subtree of depth d. - ▶ Can be an exact value when the best value is found. - ▶ Maybe a value that causes a cutoff. - $\rightarrow$ In a MAX node, it says at least v when a beta cut off occurred. - $\rightarrow$ In a MIN node, it says at most v when an alpha cut off occurred. - Best move, or the move caused a cut off, for this position.